-Bloggers, Vloggers and social media influencers have huge volumes of loyal and engaged followers and an endorsement from them will promote your brand message to your target audience in a much more organic and natural way than traditional methods ever could.
+Bloggers, vloggers and social media influencers have huge volumes of loyal and engaged followers, and an endorsement from them will promote your brand message to your target audience in a much more organic and natural way than traditional methods ever could.

-Our Influencer Outreach tool works to simplify and streamline the collaboration process between brands and influencers, helping to find the right connections for the right campaign with simple collaboration alerts which are sent to influencers who match the criteria.
+Our Influencer Outreach tool works to streamline the collaboration process between brands and influencers, helping to find the right connections for the right campaign with simple collaboration alerts which are sent to influencers who match the criteria.

 What is an influencer?

 Putting it simply, someone with influence…. yes really (!) and the reason they have influence is because they have a big audience.
-Influencers, in the digital marketing world, mainly means bloggers, vloggers and social influencers – so someone with a following on social media – Instagram, Twitter, Pinterest, Facebook, YouTube, etc.
+Influencers, in the digital marketing world, mainly means bloggers, vloggers and social influencers – so someone with a following on social media – Instagram, Twitter, Pinterest, TikTok, Facebook, YouTube, etc.

-How to do Influencer Marketing:
+How utilise Influencer Marketing:

 To get a big influencer to promote your products, there are a number of things you can look to do: